updated June 18, 2026

 Unfortunately, symptoms of the two are quite similar.
 Here are some signs and symptoms that implantation may have occurred.

-Approximately 10 to 14 days after fertilization, some people experience a small amount of spotting or bleeding
+Approximately 10 to 14 days after fertilization, some people experience a small amount of spotting or bleeding.

 If cramping does occur, they often happen around the same time as implantation bleeding and feel similar to menstrual cramps.
 They typically come and go in your lower abdomen or lower back and can feel like a pulling or tugging sensation in your ovarian region.